zbunde/tutorials.gschool.it/source/rubymine_keyboard_foo.liquid.md

-# Setting up RubyMine for Awesomeness
+# Increasing your RubyMine keyboard foo

 ## Goal
 At the end of this demo, you should be able to do the following things without a mouse: